 Who a Hard Money Loan Is Right For

-Hard money loans, including bridge loans and mixed-use loans, are a popular alternative to investment property financing and can be a good option if you’re unable to obtain funding elsewhere.
-This can be due to low credit, or because the property condition doesn’t meet the requirements of a traditional lender.
-These loans are often used by fix-and-flip and fix-and-hold investors.
+A hard money loan, such as a bridge loan and a mixed-use loan, is a popular alternative to investment property financing and can be a good option if you can’t get funding elsewhere.
+This can be due to insufficient credit or revenue qualifications or the property condition not meeting the requirements of a traditional lender.
+Hard money loans typically have higher interest rates and fees than traditional loans due to their short-term nature and the increased risk they pose to lenders.
+Therefore, they are often considered a last-resort financing option.

-- Your business qualifications: Common requirements revolve around your company’s annual revenue, time in business, and credit score.
+- Your business qualifications: Common requirements revolve around your company’s annual revenue, time in business, investment experience, and credit score.
 Highly qualified businesses represent a lower risk to lenders, which typically leads to more competitive rates being offered.

 - Loan terms requested: Loan terms that can impact the rate you get include the loan amount, length of the loan, and whether you want a fixed or variable rate.

 - Market rates: Economic conditions can impact the general range of rates available for loans.
-As the cost of borrowing money becomes more expensive for banks, the increased costs typically are passed on to borrowers.
+As the cost of borrowing money becomes more expensive for banks, the increased costs are typically passed on to borrowers.

 How Much Do Rates Change Over Time?